-But she also observed that the older textile traditions in Mexico were rapidly dying, mainly due to globalization of textiles and use of synthetic materials.
+But she also observed that the older textile traditions in Mexico were rapidly dying, mainly due to the globalization of textiles and the use of synthetic materials.

 “While working with the indigenous artisans, I was surprised to know that they become the victims of plagiarism.
 The indigenous textile traditions that have been a historical part of Mexican culture are being sold across Europe without any compensation for their intellectual work or that of their communities,” she explained.

-Adriana felt passionately about these injustices.
+Adriana felt passionate about these injustices.
 She wanted to help locals become innovative and yet receive credit and money for their work.

 The Mexico Culture and Pride initiative